cablehead/ndyg.ca/plantings/how-do-you-make-a-living.md

 <img src="https://imgs.xkcd.com/comics/dependency.png" alt="Open source dependency" class="image-xkcd" />

 The world relies on open source, and developers need to make a good living to keep it secure and thriving.
-Importantly, 20 GitHub sponsors at $5/month is a unserious solution.
+Importantly, 20 GitHub sponsors at $5/month is an unserious solution.
 We need to be thinking in terms of [\$200K USD per developer per year](./what-constitutes-a-good-living#:~:text=%24200K%20USD%20per%20year).
 So how do we achieve that?